peteroupc/peteroupc.github.io/exporand.md

 - Flajolet et al. (2010)<sup>[**(7)**](#Note7)</sup> use the term _geometric bag_ to refer to a uniform PSRN in the interval [0, 1] that stores binary (base-2) digits, some of which may be unsampled.
 In this case, the PSRN can consist of just a fractional part, which can be implemented as described earlier.
 - (Karney 2014)<sup>[**(1)**](#Note1)</sup> uses the term _u-rand_ to refer to uniform PSRNs that can store a sign, integer part, and a fractional part, where the base of the fractional part's digits is arbitrary, but Karney's concept only contemplates sampling digits from left to right without any gaps.

 Each additional digit of a uniform PSRN's fractional part is sampled simply by setting it to an independent uniform random digit, an observation that dates from von Neumann (1951)<sup>[**(9)**](#Note9)</sup> in the binary case.<sup>[**(10)**](#Note10)</sup>  A PSRN with this property is called a **uniform PSRN** in this document, even if it was generated using a non-uniform random sampling algorithm (such as Karney's algorithm for the normal distribution).
-(This is notably because, in general, this kind of PSRN represents a uniformly-distributed random number in a given interval.
-For example, if the PSRN is 3.356..., then it represents a random number that is uniformly distributed in the interval [3.356, 3.357].)
+(This is notably because, in general, this kind of PSRN represents a uniform random variate in a given interval.
+For example, if the PSRN is 3.356..., then it represents a uniformly distributed random variate in the interval [3.356, 3.357].)

 <a id=Exponential_Partially_Sampled_Random_Numbers></a>
 ### Exponential Partially-Sampled Random Numbers

-In this document, an **exponential PSRN** (or **_e-rand_**, named similarly to Karney's "u-rands" for partially-sampled uniform random numbers (Karney 2014)<sup>[**(1)**](#Note1)</sup>) samples each bit that, when combined with the existing bits, results in an exponentially-distributed random number of the given rate.
-Also, because `-ln(1 - X)`, where `X` is a uniform(0, 1) random number, is exponentially distributed, e-rands can also represent the natural logarithm of a partially-sampled uniform random number in (0, 1].
+In this document, an **exponential PSRN** (or **_e-rand_**, named similarly to Karney's "u-rands" for partially-sampled uniform random variates (Karney 2014)<sup>[**(1)**](#Note1)</sup>) samples each bit that, when combined with the existing bits, results in an exponentially-distributed random variate of the given rate.
+Also, because `-ln(1 - X)`, where `X` is a uniform random variate in the interval [0, 1], is exponentially distributed, e-rands can also represent the natural logarithm of a partially-sampled uniform random variate in (0, 1].
 The difference here is that additional bits are sampled not as unbiased random bits, but rather as bits with a vanishing bias.
-(More specifically, an exponential PSRN generally represents an exponentially-distributed random number in a given interval.)
+(More specifically, an exponential PSRN generally represents an exponentially-distributed random variate in a given interval.)

 Algorithms for sampling e-rands are given in the section "Algorithms for the Beta and Exponential Distributions".